stephenverderame/cpp_book/src/move/optimizations.md

 auto t = getTest();
 ```
 On MSVC and GCC the result is simply `"Init"`.
 Not a single copy or move is performed.
 This is known as the RVO or Return Value Optimization and it allows (pre C++17) or guarantees (C++17 and later) the elision of the two aforementioned temporaries when a *prvalue* is the expression in the return statement.
 This can happen **even if elision changes the behavior of the program**.
-As you can see, the RVO changed the behavior of the program from printing
+As you can see, the RVO changed the behavior of the program from printing:

 > Init
 > Move
 > Move

 to just "Init".
 So even if the constructor had some code performing a side effect, that move can be elided.
 Now for RVO to be mandatory, the prvalue being returned must have the exact same type as the return type of the function.
-Also recall that prvalues are not polymorphic.
-So doing something like this:
+Recall that prvalues are not polymorphic, so doing something like this:

 ```C++
 Test getTest() {